Before the ceremony

 - As you leave the room at the end of the ceremony.

-Once you and your partner have exchanged vows, exchanged rings, the readings have been read, the register has been signed, and photographs taken, the registrar will congratulate you and present you with your marriage or civil partnership certificate.
+Once you and your partner have exchanged vows, exchanged rings, the register has been signed, and photographs taken, the registrar will congratulate you.

 After the ceremony